PolySpade/Taft-Overflow/README.md

 ### Viewing Posts
 - **No account needed**: Browse and view posts from different courses and topics without needing to sign up.

+### Viewing Profiles
+- **Explore user contributions**: View the profiles of other members to see their posts and comments, giving you insight into their activity and contributions to the community.

 ### Signing Up
 - **Access full features**: To engage fully with Taft Overflow, sign up for an account.
 This enables you to participate actively in the community.